-Prerequisite: CULARTS-226 Students must be 21 years of age to enroll.
+Prerequisite: CULARTS-226, and students must be 21 years of age to enroll.

 Provides tasting of vintages from wine producing regions where the highest quality and most popular wines are produced with an emphasis on the relationship between food and wine.
-Pregnant women and persons with aller-
+Pregnant women and persons with allergies to sulfites are advised not to take this class.
+Wine will be tasted.